atorstling/rusttalk/slides/slides.md

 # Ownership

-* All data is either owned by some binding or `static`.
+* All data is either `static` or owned by some binding.
 * There is only one owner of any given data.
 * Ownership can be transfered - Move
 * Sometimes data is copied instead -> Two pieces of data, two owners.